rmmilewi/rmmilewi.github.io/_publications/2016-RTCJournal.md

 title: "Lightweight Runtime Checking of C Programs with RTC"
 collection: publications
 permalink: /publication/2016-RTCJournal
-excerpt: 'This is a journal version of the RTC paper presented at SAC'15.'
+excerpt: "This is a journal version of the RTC paper presented at SAC'15."
-date: 2016-
+date: 2016-04-01
 venue: 'Computer Languages, Systems and Structures'
 paperurl: 'http://rmmilewi.github.io/files/sac15j.pdf'
 citation: 'Reed Milewicz, Rajesh Vanka, James Tuck, Daniel Quinlan, and Peter Pirkelbauer.
 Lightweight runtime checking of C programs with RTC.
 In Computer Languages, Systems and Structures, 2016.'